-The EFPA (Electronic Foot Pedal Assembly) connects the accelerator pedal to a potentiometer (a device that sends an electrical signal to the ECM, which varies in voltage, depending on how far down the pedal is depressed).
+The EFPA (Electronic Foot Pedal Assembly) accelerator pedal connects the to а potentiometer (a device that sends an electrical signal to the ECM, which varies in voltage, depending on how far down the pedal is depressed).
 The EFPA is installed in the space normally occupied by a mechanical foot pedal.
 It has maximum and minimum stops that are built into the unit during manufacturing.

-11.1 FUEL PEDAL ADJUSTMENT
+FUEL PEDAL ADJUSTMENT 11.1